Korean Air Flight 801: Accident

 In 1997, the route was normally flown by an Airbus A300, but since Korean Air was charged with transporting Chamorro athletes to the South Pacific Mini Games in American Samoa, the airline substituted the larger 747-300 to fly the route that night.

 Flight 801 departed from Seoul-Kimpo International Airport (now Gimpo International Airport) at 8:53 pm (9:53 pm Guam time) on August 5.
 It carried three flight crew members (the two pilots and the flight engineer), 14 flight attendants, and 237 passengers from four countries, 254 people in total.
-Of the passengers, three were children between the ages of 2 and 12 and three were 24 months old or younger.
+In the summer, Guam is a popular tourist destination among South Koreans, and many passengers were travelling with family.
+There were many children on the flight; Korean media stated the presence of numerous children with their families, while the NTSB reported the presence of only three children between the ages of 2 and 12 and three 24 months old or younger.
 Six of the passengers were Korean Air flight attendants, who were deadheading.

 The flight experienced some turbulence but was uneventful until shortly after 1:00 am on August 6, as the jet was preparing to land.
 It was raining heavily in Guam, so visibility was considerably reduced, and the crew attempted an instrument landing.
 The glideslope Instrument Landing System (ILS) for runway 6L was out of service, but Captain Park mistakenly believed it was in service, and at 1:35 am, he managed to pick up a signal that was later identified to be from an irrelevant electronic device on the ground.
-First Officer Song Kyung-ho & Flight Engineer Nam Suk-hoon noticed that the aircraft was descending very steeply, and remarked several times that the airport "is not in sight."
-Despite protests from Flight Engineer Nam that the detected signal was not the glide-slope indicator, Park continued the approach, and at 1:42 am, the aircraft crashed into Bijia Peak just short of the NIMITZ VOR navigation beacon about 3 nmi short of the runway, at an altitude of 660 ft.
-Despite its name, the NIMITZ VOR is separated from Nimitz Hill by the Fonte River Valley, though Nimitz Hill Annex was the closest inhabited place.
+First officer Song and flight engineer Nam both noticed that the aircraft was descending very steeply, and remarked several times that the airport "is not in sight."
+Despite protests from Nam that the detected signal was not the glide-slope indicator, Park continued the approach, and at 1:42 am, the aircraft crashed into Bijia Peak just short of a VHF omnidirectional range navigation beacon about 3 nmi short of the runway, at an altitude of 660 ft.

 Of the 254 people on board, 229 died as a result of the crash.
-One survivor, 36-year-old Hyun Seong Hong (also spelled Hong Hyun Sung) of the United States, occupied seat 3B in first class, and said that the crash occurred so quickly that the passengers "had no time to scream" and likened the crash to "a scene from a film."
+One survivor, 36-year-old Hyun Seong Hong, also spelled Hong Hyun Sung) of the United States, occupied seat 3B in first class, and said that the crash occurred so quickly that the passengers "had no time to scream" and likened the crash to "a scene from a film."